virtuallyawake/todo-api-nodejs/README.md

 7. As a user I should be able to sort my todo list by due date.
 8. As a user I should be able to sort my todo list by priority.
 9. As a user I should be able to set a item as completed.
-10. As a user I should see smooth interactions in client application and not see page reloads.
-11. As a third party application I should be able to trigger actions on the application.
-12. As a user I should be able to login on the system.
+10. As a user I should be able to assign a task to another user.
-13. As a new user I should be able to register myself on application.
+11. As a user I should be able to list tasks assigned to a user